Download the Felix App

 Getting checked every 3-6 months is a great way to give you and your partner the peace of mind that both of your well-being are protected, so that you can continue enjoying sexual activities on your terms.

-Felix can assist you with accessing certain STI testing kits, which you can use to help your doctor quickly identify and diagnose potential exposures.
+Felix can assist you with accessing STI testing, which you can use to help your doctor quickly identify and diagnose potential exposures.
 All you need to do is complete a short assessment to get started talking to a practitioner today.

 Yes, Gonorrhea can cause PID.
 The STD Pelvic Inflammatory Disease (PID) is one of the potential complications of getting a Gonorrhea infection.
 This is of particular concern for those who don’t have any symptoms and the infection is left untreated.